veebch/walkman/README.md

 `python3 walkman.py`

-The files that make up the playlists should now each be in a separate directory.
+The files that make up the playlists should now each be in a separate directory, ready to be dragged to your music player.

 # Alternative